An Introduction to the 12 English Tenses

 7. Past Perfect

-Our Example: I had learned English (when I was in school)
+Example: I had learned English (before starting university).

 8. Present Perfect